gitlabhq/gitlabhq/doc/api/custom_attributes.md

 # Custom Attributes API

 Every API call to custom attributes must be authenticated as administrator.

-Custom attributes are currently available on users and projects, which will be referred to as "resource" in this documentation.
+Custom attributes are currently available on users, groups, and projects, which will be referred to as "resource" in this documentation.

 ## List custom attributes